itszn/unnamed-sdvx-clone/docs/source/bgfg.rst

 SetParamf(string name, float value)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Set an integer value to a uniform variable in the shader.
+Set a float value to a uniform variable in the shader.

 DrawShader()
 ^^^^^^^^^^^^